Greg Valentine: World Championship Wrestling (1996–1998)

-Late career (1998–present)
+Late career (1998–2019)

-On October 10, 1999 he appeared on the infamous Heroes of Wrestling pay-per-view, pinning George "The Animal" Steele with the assistance of Sherri Martel.
-He wrestled on the 2000 tour of the United Kingdom in which Yokozuna died.
+On October 10, 1999, he appeared on the infamous Heroes of Wrestling pay-per-view, pinning George "The Animal" Steele with the assistance of Sherri Martel.
+He wrestled on the 2000 tour of the United Kingdom for All Star Wrestling in which Yokozuna died.
 He was also involved with the short-lived X Wrestling Federation as an investor and as an in-ring performer.
 In the 2000s, he began reducing his independent dates in order to pursue a career in real estate.

 On March 13, 2004, Valentine was inducted into the WWE Hall of Fame class of 2004 by his former manager Jimmy Hart.
 The following night, at WrestleMania XX at Madison Square Garden, Valentine received loud applause when the class of 2004 was introduced.
 Shortly after being inducted into the WWE Hall of Fame, Valentine dedicated the plaque he received to his late father by saying: "This one's for you pop, Johnny Valentine".

-On January 29, 2005 at WrestleReunion, Valentine won a seventeen-man battle royal to become the IWA Heavyweight Champion.
+On January 29, 2005, at WrestleReunion, Valentine won a seventeen-man battle royal to become the IWA Heavyweight Champion.
 He lost the title to Tito Santana at WrestleReunion #2 on August 27 of that year.
 Valentine also wrestled for several independent promotions, including AWA Superstars of Wrestling, which toured New England.
 In AWA Superstars of Wrestling, Valentine regularly wrestled Tony Atlas.

 On October 3, 2005, Valentine made an appearance at WWE Homecoming, and on October 23 he was defeated by Rob Conway (then using a gimmick similar to that of Randy Orton's gimmick of "the legend killer") on an episode of WWE Heat after Eugene interfered on his behalf, causing the referee to award a victory via disqualification to Conway.

 In May 2007, Valentine defeated Quinson Valentino to win the Canadian Grand-Prix Wrestling Championship in Morrisburg, Ontario.
 On August 24, 2007, Valentine returned to Ontario to defend the CGPW Championship against Koko B. Ware in Cornwall, after Koko defeated Valentine in a non-title match, on the previous night, in Ottawa.
 Valentine was successful in defeating Koko in Cornwall, though the title was vacated due to inactivity.

 In late 2007, Valentine made an appearance in JCW or Juggalo Championship Wrestling reforming the Dream Team with Brutus Beefcake. in an 8 team elimination match for the then vacant JCW Tag-Team Titles.
 Where they were the first team to be eliminated after a slightly botched sunset flip from Necro Butcher.

 Valentine was present at the retirement ceremony of his long-time friend, Ric Flair, on the March 31, 2008 episode of WWE Raw.

 On January 29, 2011, Valentine was inducted into the Legends Pro Wrestling "Hall of Fame" by Jack Blaze in Wheeling, West Virginia, at their annual "LPW Over The Edge" event.
 Valentine competed in two matches during 2018, both being tag team matches.